 We are confidently moving towards the commercialization phase, targeting the mid-2020s.
 We aim to expand V2X services and also establish battery recycling facilities in Europe and the United States.Ashwani Gupta, COO, Nissan (Nissan Ambition 2030 strategy announcement on November 29, 2021)

 Nissan’s next-gen ProPILOT technology may include a LiDAR scanner, and the company could offer it in the pure electric SUV-coupe.
 CEO Makoto Uchida said during the Nissan Ambition 2030 strategy announcement that the company “aim(s) to complete the development of this technology by the mid-2020s, with the goal of incorporating into most new models by 2030.”

 According to a report on Autocar UK, Guillaume Cartier, Chairperson – AMIEO of Nissan, has indicated that the upcoming electric SUV-coupe will be the Nissan Leaf successor.
 One of the world’s best-selling electric cars, which was also at the forefront of the EV revolution along with the Renault Zoe, will get the ax at the end of the second generation.
 Cartier also confirmed that the company will discontinue the ICE Micra and launch an EV instead, which could mean that Nissan isn’t done with electric hatchbacks yet.

 Platform & Specifications

+Nissan is developing the Chill-Out concept’s production version on the alliance platform that debuted in the Ariya – CMF-EV.
 The CMF-EV platform is more capable than what’s Nissan has so far announced for models.
 In C and D segment vehicles, this platform allows a range of up to 580 km (360 miles) as per WLTP.
 In addition to an anxiety-free range, benefits include great roominess because of a large wheelbase and a flat floor.